Welcome to today's edition of the Rush 24-7 podcast.

 Nearly 42 years ago, Chairman Fulbright first gave me the opportunity to testify before this committee during a difficult and divided time for our country.

-If you confirm me, I would take office as secretary, proud that the Senate is in my blood, but equally proud that so too is the foreign service.
+If you confirm me, I would take office as secretary, proud that the Senate is in my blood, but equally proud that so too is the Foreign Service.

-My father's work under presidents, both Democrat and Republican, took me and my siblings around the world for a personal journey that brought home the sacrifices and the commitment the men and women of the foreign service make every day on behalf of America.
+My father's work under presidents, both Democrat and Republican, took me and my siblings around the world for a personal journey that brought home the sacrifices and the commitment the men and women of the Foreign Service make every day on behalf of America.

-So you heard him uh crack up there, you're gonna cry.
+So you heard him crack up there.

-No, yes, I'm a cynic, folks.
+Yes, I'm a cynic, folks.

 I'm sorry.